Maryland state budget: Budget for Maryland counties

 Another portion of the budget is invested in the State of Maryland's 23 counties:

 For example, FY 2018 Maryland state budget included $2.3 billion for Montgomery County, of which $1.48 billion was invested in Montgomery County Public Schools and $128 million in Montgomery College.
 Montgomery County Public Libraries received $40.6 million of the budget.
 Other departments receiving a share of the FY 2018 budget included Montgomery County Police Department, Montgomery County Fire and Rescue Service, and Department of Recreation.

 Government budget balance

-Government budget balance in 2018 presents a gap between budget proposed and Maryland income of $250 million.
-In 2018, there is no surplus in Maryland finances.
+Government budget balance in 2018 presents a gap between budget proposed and Maryland income of 250 million.
+In 2018, there was no surplus in Maryland finances.
+By 2025, there was budget deficit of more than 3 billion.